fvall/fvall.github.io/content/flask-dashboard-2.md

 - most recent return
 - the monthly return

-This will give us a brief and yet meaningful summary about our ETFs.
+This will give us a brief and yet meaningful summary of our ETFs.
 If we wish to analyse the performance over the entire 90 days, we can do so by analysing the chart.
 To do so, we will use our helper function `calc_return` which we created above.

 <figure>